rdpunder/LSPS/README.md

 Directory: `INFLATION_Table_2_Appendix_I/`

 ### Data
 The inflation data is sourced from the code provided by Medeiros et al. (2021) and stored as `01DensityForecasts/Data/Data.Rdata`.
 Run the R script `01_data_acc.R` to construct the accumulated inflation for each horizon.
 The resulting datasets are saved in the `01DensityForecasts/Data` directory as both `mYAcc.Rdata` and `mYAcc.npy` file.
-In addition, the last 180 months of observations are saved separately in the same formats, as the files `YAcc.Rdata` and `mYAcc.npy`.
+In addition, the last 180 months of observations are saved separately in the same formats, as the files `YAccOut.Rdata` and `mYAccOut.npy`.

 ### Code